0xJomo/openoracle-configs/README.md

 If you generated ecdsa key using the command above, find the address at `keys/ecdsa_key/keys/1.ecdsa.key.json` (for Holesky) or `keys/mainnet/ecdsa_key/keys/1.ecdsa.key.json` (for Mainnet), look for `address` field.

 ### 2. OPERATOR_SIGNATURE_ADDRESS
-Make sure this matches your signer ECDSA key.
+Make sure this starts with "0x" and matches your signer ECDSA key.

 If you generated ecdsa key using the command above, find the address at `keys/signer_ecdsa_key/keys/1.ecdsa.key.json` (for Holesky), look for `address` field.